 - APR – APR stands for annual percentage rate.
 It is the yearly cost of borrowing money using credit cards or loans.
 It is calculated by taking into account interest and other charges which accrued over the year, including the annual fee if applicable.

 - Interest – Interest is the fee charged for borrowing money by use of the credit card.

 Put yourself in the driving seat.
-Add all your existing cards to our Curve App.
+Add your MasterCard and Visa cards to our Curve App.
 Not only will you receive a Curve card in the post, we’ll also shower you with benefits and perks, all the while you could still stack up on the rewards and benefits provided by your underlying credit cards and bank cards.
 Our perks include 1% instant cashback*, fee-free spending abroad* and added security including advanced encryption technology, instant notifications, and the best purchase coverage with Curve Customer Protection.